Where to Stargaze

 • Sleep in your backyard on a starlit night.
 Watch the stars and planets move across the night sky.

-• Make a red flashlight.
-Use red paper or cellophane to cover a white flashlight.
+• Use a red flashlight or headlamp.
 This will help you navigate at night without compromising your night vision!

 Around Town